Kids - For Parents

 Studies have shown that families who start reading aloud to their children at birth help to strengthen their language skills and build their vocabulary – two important tools for beginning to learn to read when they enter kindergarten.

-Youth Services Staff, who specialize in books for children and teens, are happy to make recommended reading lists.
+Youth Services Staff, who specialize in books for children and teens, are happy to make reading recommendations.
+These recommended books can be automatically put on hold in a Book Bundle, or we can e-mail recommended title lists that you can choose to put on hold on your own at a later time.
 Please allow a minimum of 2 business days to fill these requests.
-You do not need a library card for this request.

 Digital Scholar is a collaboration between the Waukee Public Library and the Waukee Community School District to provide every student with a digital library card and free access to information and educational resources.
-Students may access all of our online materials with their Waukee Community Schools student ID numbers.
+Students may access all of our online materials, including online tutoring, with their Waukee Community Schools student ID numbers.